warrior1211421/Gaming-Techies/content/knowledge-base/complete-guide-on-how-to-connect-a-gaming-chair-to-xbox-360.md

 ### Step#2 Controller and Gaming Chair Connectivity

 Now, using the Aux cable, connect your gaming chair to the control panel by plugging in either end in both the control panel of your chair and the controller.
 Power on your gaming chair and enjoy your gaming.
-It’s as simple as that.\ So, here I end the 3rd method that seemed easiest and simplest to me, and I hope it will be as much easy and simple for you also.
+It’s as simple as that.
+So, here I end the 3rd method that seemed easiest and simplest to me, and I hope it will be as much easy and simple for you also.
 Let’s move on to the 4rth and final method.

 ## Method# 4 (Using RAC Audio Cable)

 ![Using RAC audio cable](/uploads/using-rac-audio-cable.webp "Using RAC audio cable")

-This method may seem to you a bit at odds with the other three, but still, I feel this method is also easy and convenient as most of the time, I go by it when I have to connect my Xbox 360 with my gaming chair.
+This method may seem to you a bit at odds with the other three, but still, I feel this method is also easy and convenient as most of the time, I go by it when I have to connect my **Xbox 360 with my gaming chair**.
 If you decide to go by this method, let me clarify that you will need the following things:

 1. A 3.5 mm RAC audio cable (short)
 2. A 3.5 mm RAC audio cable (long)